cartermp/dnx-apps/app-using-dnx/Writeup.md

 }
 ```

 And that's it!
-Run `dotnet restore` and `dotnet build` from the command line, and your library can now be built!
+Run `dnu restore` and `dnu build` from the command line, and your library can now be built!
 You will now notice three new entries in your `/bin/Debug` folder:

 ```
 /bin